MatthijsKamstra/resume/README.md

 # Resume

-If you search for resume on Github you will see a lot of repos that covers this problem:  **How to create a resume / CV / Curriculum Vitae**.
+If you search for "resume" on Github you will see a lot of repos that covers this problem:  **How to create a resume / CV / Curriculum Vitae**.

 I'm not different; I like to reinvent the wheel (because my wheel is rounder!)

 But I will learn from others: in my case from https://jsonresume.org/>.

-This project is `resume.json` but done with Haxe.
+This project is `resume.json` but done with [Haxe](http://www.haxe.org) (readmore [here(README_HAXE.MD)).
 Because Haxe transpiles to a couple of System targets I am not limited to a specific language.

 Language that I cover (with Haxe):